moorepants/anaconda-dee-config/README.md

 # Installing

-Once you have built the installer `exe`, you can use it to intall the TU Delft Anaconda on other computers.
+Once you have built the installer `exe`, you can use it to install the TU Delft Anaconda on other computers.

 ## Step 1: Download the installer